Bollegala/bollegala.github.io/pages/publications.md

 <div id = "jurix-18" class="hidden">
 <pre style="text-align: left">
 @inproceedings{Beven:JURIX:2018,
-   author = {Robert Bevan and Alessandro Torrisi and Katie Atkinson and Frans Coenen},
+   author = {Robert Bevan and Alessandro Torrisi and Danushka Bollegala and Katie Atkinson and Frans Coenen},
     title = {Efﬁcient and Effective Case Reject-Accept Filtering: A Study Using Machine Learning}, booktitle = {Proc. of the 31st International Conference on Legal Knoweledge and Information Systems (JURIX)}, pages = {171--175},